desktop/desktop/docs/process/pull-request-triage.md

 ### 24 Hours Cooling Off

-After being approved, most contributions will remain in this state for 24 hours before being merged.
-The review team does this to ensure everyone on the team, who are scattered around the world, has a chance to provide feedback about the changes.
+After being approved, most contributions will remain in this state for at least 24 hours before merging.
+The review team does this to ensure everyone on the team, who are normally spread around the world, has a chance to provide feedback about the changes.

 ### No Self-Merges